-It’s focus has expanded since those humble beginnings but today it’s still known as an industry leader in outdoor apparel thanks to the excellent quality it brings to its outerwear, including an exceptionally well made down jacket that’s become a favorite among outdoor enthusiasts.
+Their focus has expanded since those humble beginnings but today Columbia is still known as an industry leader in outdoor apparel thanks to the excellent quality it brings to its outerwear, including an exceptionally well made down jacket that’s become a favorite among outdoor enthusiasts.

 Founded in 1974, Marmot was originally called Marmot Mountain Works before shortening their name.

 While they may have taken the “mountain” out of their name, it’s still very much in the company’s DNA: